Understanding Drug Formularies

 Formulary Management Policies

-Within pharmacy benefits plans, there are multiple formulary management policies that can be leveraged to contain costs and control quality, including:
+Within pharmacy benefits plans, several formulary management policies may be leveraged control costs and promote appropriate medication use, including:

-• Drug benefit caps, prior authorizations, and step therapy requirements, which dictate that lower-cost, lower-tier drugs must be prescribed before more expensive alternatives.
+• Utilization management tools, such as prior authorizations and step therapy requirements, which require the use of lower-tier drugs before more expensive alternatives.

 Keeping up to date on drug formulary

-Understanding formulary options can help bridge the information gap that currently exists in the pharmacy benefits ecosystem.
+Understanding formulary options can help bridge the information gap in the pharmacy benefits ecosystem.
 By evaluating various PBMs in an independent marketplace, you can assess and compare different formulary options and strategies.

 Monitoring the performance of your pharmacy program can provide you with detailed insights into how formulary strategies are performing and how members are adhering to their formulary.